Nahid-mahmud555/CPY/README.md

 Released under the **MIT License**.

-Feel free to use, modify, and distribute it.
+You're free to use, modify, and distribute CPY in accordance with the license terms.

 ---